Back to writing

 Component vocabulary is adaptive.
 The AI can emphasize what matters.
 But testing is harder, debugging requires more context, and prompt engineering becomes a critical skill.

-We made the trade because predictability was costing us value.
+I made the trade because predictability was costing me value.
 The AI had insights the template wouldn't let it express.

 Beyond Fill-in-the-Blank